 Nursing Program Admissions Process

 Admission is competitive and based on available space.
-The minimum cumulative GPA for all BSN applicants is 2.8 at the time of application; however, a minimum cumulative GPA of 2.8 does not guarantee admission to the BSN Program.
-Students are eligible to apply to the nursing program when they have successfully completed a minimum of 41 semester credit hours at.
+The minimum cumulative GPA for all BSN applicants has been 2.8 at the time of application and will change to 3.0 with incoming freshmen academic year 2019-2020; however, a minimum cumulative GPA of 3.0 does not guarantee admission to the BSN Program.
+Students are eligible to apply to the nursing program when they have successfully completed a minimum of 41 semester credit hours.
 Transfer students should complete at least 12 credit hours in residence at Berry College before applying to the nursing program.
 One of the courses taken at Berry must be from the required science courses and all science courses required in the Nursing Foundations Core must have been completed within 6 years of the application date.
 Students must earn at least a C- grade in all biology, chemistry, mathematics and rhetoric and writing courses prior to beginning the nursing sequence, even following formal admission to the program.
-Students should complete 55 hours and the required prerequisite courses at the time of enrollment in the first clinical nursing course.
+Students should complete the required prerequisite courses at the time of enrollment in the first clinical nursing course.

 Additional Program Requirements and Fees